wp-plugins/client-access/readme.txt

 1. Click Install Now to install the WordPress Plugin

 = Manual =
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the `client-access` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==